Here, I’m surrounded by the hearty village of women who raised me…I’m reminded I come from grace, love, and fortitude.

 My life’s tale is a long and complicated one but when I’m here, it doesn’t seem as much so.
 It becomes the simple story of the love of friends I was born with and a family that may not always understand me but loves and trusts me anyway.
 I’m grateful, so blessed that these are my people and this is my home.

-Here, I’m surrounded (both literally and by memories that are either old and magical or new and raw) by the hearty village of women who raised me.
-In their shadows, I’m reminded I come from grace, love, and fortitude.
-When I leave it will be with a renewed sense of purpose; again sure of what I’m made of and who I am.
+Here, I’m surrounded (literally and via memories either old and fuzzy or new and raw) by the hearty village of women who raised me.
+In their light, I’m reminded I come from grace, love, and fortitude.
+When I leave it will be with a renewed sense of purpose; again sure of what I’m made of and who I am and can be.